nagyrOSU/Watermarking-Script/README.txt

 ******************************************************
-* watermark.exe
+* watermark.py / watermark.exe
 * Created by: Rene Nagy
 ******************************************************

+A simple script to dynamically resize a logo image and paste it on top of other images.
+Because it resizes dynamically, it is great for watermarking many images en masse.
+Allows user input for the watermark location, opacity, and size.

-This repo contains the watermark.py script and the same script converted to a windows executable.
+This repo contains the watermark.py script and the same script converted to a windows executable, both with the same functionality.

-The watermark.exe executable is an executable file to automatically watermark images

-It works on windows machines, and requires no dependancies other than the visual c++ redistributable (I think...)
+The executable only works on windows machines, but requires no dependancies other than the visual c++ redistributable (I think...)

+Below are much more in depth instructions.
+If you are familiar with technology / programming this script's user input instructions should be sufficient.
+If more details are necessary, see below.

+*************** EXTENDED INSTRUCTIONS ********************

-To use it, simply run the executable and it will ask for user input to watermark images as desired
+To use it, simply run the executable or python script and it will ask for user input to watermark images as desired

 First, it will ask you to enter "custom" to run with custom parameters for logo location, opacity, and size, or to enter nothing (just press enter) to continue with default postion, opacity, and logo